-We also have commenced the protocol for Phase 5, which is validation.
+We also have commenced Phase 5, which is validation.
 We are testing the completed design as a system and assessing if the product developed meets the user requirements established in Phase 1.
 We will confirm by examination and provision of objective evidence that the particular requirements for a specific intended use can be consistently fulfilled.
+We also are implementing the clinical evidence module, which incorporates the commercial production of the investigative biosensor devices to commence the clinical evaluation of analytical performance of the device and generate the clinical evidence necessary to gain regulatory approval.
 More specifically, in this phase we: